-Review Sessions: There will be additional review sessions that are held by the teaching assistants and announced in class as they are scheduled.
+Review Sessions: There will be additional review sessions that are held by the teaching assistant and announced in class as they are scheduled.

-Textbook: The textbook for this course is Labor Economics (6th Edition) by George Borjas.
+Textbook: The textbook for this course is Labor Economics (7th Edition) by George Borjas.
+Earlier editions are also OK but the book chapters and sections may be renumbered.
 There will be occasional supplemental readings, and details of these will be provided in class.
+The lecture slides will indicate the relevant reading.